inlineblock/funnel.js/README.md

 * horizontalOrientation: (bool:true) when true, the chart renders to horizontallly.
 This also effects the axis.
 * valueAttribute: (string:'value') this string specifies what property to get out of the data for the size.
 * uniqueAttribute: (string:'id') this specifies what the id of a specific funnel block is, meant for tweening.
+* labelAttribute: (string: 'title') this specifies which attribute in the data is meant for the axis label.
+Ignored when axisTemplate is set.
 * colorAttribute: (string:'color') this specifies what the color of a data block is, this overrides the 'color'.
 * color: (string:'#EC644F') the color of the funnel blocks.
 * scale: (string:'linear') the D3 scale to use